dynobo/normcap/adr/002-choose-windows-with-screenshots-as-main-gui.md

 ### Use screenshots as background for region-selection windows

-- Good, because it's the only way to provide consistent "real" full-screen windows on all platforms (On MacOS and Gnome 41+, windows can't fill the whole screen and e.g. can't cover menu/application bar, unless they are in "fullscreen" mode.
+- Good, because it's the only way to provide consistent "real" full-screen windows on all platforms (On macOS and Gnome 41+, windows can't fill the whole screen and e.g. can't cover menu/application bar, unless they are in "fullscreen" mode.
 But in that mode, the menu/application bar disappears which is bad for UX)
 - Bad, because it is really hard to a) get the right dpi settings for each monitor b)